Ubuntufanboy/Ubuntufanboy/README.md

 I often will make repos and let them die because I tried to make something too difficult.
 I may re-visit it one day but it is unlikley.

+# Projects I made that you should check out!

+- Silver ( A python library for managing sound)
+- auto-video-maker ( A way to publish videos with with a still image and audio )

 ## Interests
 ### (Ranked from highest interest to lower interest)